 SOCNAV programs are offered at almost all Navy installations and even on board ships around the world.
-Berkeley College is accessible from any location in which you can get Internet service.
+Berkeley College is accessible from from any location where Internet access is available and permitted by law.

 SOCNAV was designed to build on your Navy training and experience.
 It was developed specifically for enlisted personnel whose Navy rate, rating, and service schools may already have earned them college credit.

 Berkeley College offers the following programs as part of the SOCNAV partnership:

 - B.B.A., General Business